aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 19.md

 Same as above, with the third TFF also being set to the falling edge of the second TFF
 ## Down-Counters
 Counts down, at positive CLK edge
+## 3 Bit (Asynchronous Down)
+TFFs toggle on positive edges of the previous